Mariano Rivera: 1998–2001

 In the offseason, Rivera was denied a $9.25 million salary in arbitration but was awarded $7.25 million per year instead, which was at the time the highest arbitration award in baseball history.
 In the 2000 season, Rivera was selected as an All-Star with 21 saves and a 2.95 ERA in the first half.
-On July 8, he saved two games, each played in a different ballpark, as part of a day-night doubleheader against the New York Mets at Shea Stadium and Yankee Stadium.
+On July 8, he saved both games of a day-night doubleheader against the New York Mets, one at Shea Stadium and the other at Yankee Stadium.
 He ended the season with 36 saves in 41 opportunities and a 2.85 ERA.
-In the postseason, Rivera saved six games, allowed three earned runs in 15 2/3 innings pitched, and broke two major-league records: he eclipsed Dennis Eckersley's record for postseason saves with the 16th of his career; he also broke Whitey Ford's record for consecutive scoreless innings pitched in postseason play, a streak that ended shortly thereafter at 33 1/3 innings.
-In the 2000 World Series against the Mets, Rivera clinched a championship for his team for the third consecutive year.
-It was his fourth World Series title overall.
-By this point, he had established a reputation as an exceptional postseason performer—journalist Jack Curry called him the "infallible weapon" and "the greatest reason the Yankees [were] three-time champions".
+In the postseason, Rivera saved six games, allowed three earned runs in 15 2/3 innings pitched, and broke two major league records: he eclipsed Dennis Eckersley's record for most postseason saves with the 16th of his career; he also broke Whitey Ford's record for most consecutive scoreless innings pitched in postseason play, a streak that ended shortly thereafter at 33 1/3 innings.
+In the 2000 World Series against the Mets, Rivera clinched a championship for the Yankees for the third consecutive year, his fourth championship overall.
+His save in the decisive Game 5 was the seventh World Series save of his career, setting a new record.
+By that point in his career, Rivera had established a reputation as an exceptional postseason performer—journalist Jack Curry called him the "infallible weapon" and "the greatest reason the Yankees [were] three-time champions".

 With Rivera's contract set to expire after 2001, the Yankees signed him to a four-year, $39.99 million deal prior to the season, marking the first long-term contract of his career.
 In 2001, he was selected for the All-Star team for a third consecutive year.
 His final numbers included a 2.34 ERA, a closer career-high 80 2/3 innings pitched, and an MLB-leading 50 saves in 57 opportunities—his second time leading the league.
-His saves total that year surpassed Dave Righetti's 46 saves in 1986 for the most by a Yankee pitcher in a single season, and made him just the sixth MLB pitcher to reach 50 saves in a single season.
+His saves total that year broke the Yankees' single-season record (46) set by Dave Righetti in 1986, and it made him just the sixth MLB pitcher to reach 50 saves in a single season.
 For his performance, Rivera earned his second AL Rolaids Relief Man Award and finished eleventh in voting for the AL MVP Award.
 Despite having what sportswriters deemed an "aura of invincibility" in the postseason, Rivera failed to close out the decisive Game 7 of the 2001 World Series against the Arizona Diamondbacks.
-In one of his most infamous moments, he blew the save in the ninth inning, in part due to his own throwing error, and later lost the series for the Yankees by allowing Luis Gonzalez's bloop single with the bases loaded to score the winning run.
+In one of his most infamous moments, he blew the save in the ninth inning, in part due to his own throwing error, and later lost the series for the Yankees by allowing a bloop single to Luis Gonzalez with the bases loaded to score the winning run.
 It was the first and only loss of Rivera's postseason career, and it snapped his record streak of 23 consecutive postseason saves converted.